muratk5n/thirdwave/en/README.md

 ---

 FBI raiding Maga Lago..
 Dems either definitely want to run against Trump or definitely don't want to.
-Will the attention will help DJT in a 2015 redux?
+The attention can help DJT, in a 2015 redux.

 ---